 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

-- What It's Like Living in Lake Chapala
+- What are the schools in Lake Chapala like?

 - How are healthcare services in Lake Chapala?

 - What are medical services in Lake Chapala like?

 - Are healthcare and health insurance expensive in Lake Chapala?

 - What are emergency services like in Lake Chapala?

 - Will I need to travel to see a specialist?

 - Are common prescription medications available in Lake Chapala?

 - How are local medical facilities in Lake Chapala?